 Chronic Pelvic Pain: How to Transform and Heal

-Authored by Dr. Maryssa Steffen, PT, DPT, Board-Certified Pelvic Health Specialist
+Authored by Dr. Maryssa Steffen, PT, DPT, Board-Certified Pelvic Health Clinical Specialist

 How can somatic practices help those living in pain?